Minipiano: The minipiano and the Art Deco era

 The minipiano formed part of a ‘fashion’ that was dictated by the Art Deco period, and enjoyed a short period of popularity before dropping into obscurity.

 The angular frame surrounding the piano pedals of the 'Pianette' model minipiano is clearly influenced by currents of design popular particularly during the later years of what is now called the Art Deco era.

 Its economical design, sleek finish and sturdy structure, made it an appropriate addition to the Art Deco oeuvre.

 The ‘Royal’ minipiano

 In 1958 the Brasted brothers brought out another minipiano they called the ‘Royal’ model.
 The ‘Royal’ minipiano is generally considered a better instrument, although both models are generally ignored in comprehensive music instrument guides (see for example Midgley, R. 1976, in which both the ‘Pianette’ and the ‘Royale’ are completely ignored).

 Other appearances of the minipiano

 The last public demonstration of a new minipiano to date was at a Frankfurt music fair in 1967.
-Also produced by Eavestaff, this instrument, known as the ‘minitronic’, resembled more an electric organ, making use of tremolo and electronic amplication.
+Also produced by Eavestaff, this instrument, known as the ‘minitronic’, resembled more an electric organ, making use of tremolo and electronic amplification.
 Most reactions to the unusual sounds it produced were rather negative and whether or not it was actually released onto the market is unknown.